RotaryKer/selfOS/README.md

 # selfOS
-HomeBrew OS on your environment with docker
+HomeBrew OS on your environment with Docker
 # Require
 Docker environment.
 Windows